This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 The brachytherapy seeds will be placed on your skin, in an organ, or in a body cavity.
 The way that brachytherapy is given depends on where the tumor or tumors are in your body.

-- Your caregiver will give you medicine to numb a body area or make you fall asleep.
+- Your healthcare provider will give you medicine to numb a body area or make you fall asleep.
 You may be given antibiotic medicine through your IV to help prevent infection.
-Your caregiver may use a CT scan, MRI, or ultrasound to help him put seeds inside or around your tumor.
+Your healthcare provider may use a CT scan, MRI, or ultrasound to help him put seeds inside or around your tumor.

 - If your tumor is inside or near a body cavity, catheters (soft, hollow tubes) and brachytherapy seeds may be placed inside an organ or body cavity.
-By using catheters, your caregiver can control how long the seeds stay inside your body.
+By using catheters, your healthcare provider can control how long the seeds stay inside your body.
 The catheters are left inside your body if you need to have several treatment sessions.
 The catheter will be removed when your treatment is done.
 Some tumors are close to the skin surface.
 A device may be used to push seeds through the skin into those tumors.
-If your tumor is hard to reach, your caregiver may have to perform surgery to place the seeds or catheters close to your tumor.
-Caregivers may remove your tumor during surgery, and then place brachytherapy seeds or catheters in that area.
+If your tumor is hard to reach, your healthcare provider may have to perform surgery to place the seeds or catheters close to your tumor.
+Healthcare providers may remove your tumor during surgery, and then place brachytherapy seeds or catheters in that area.
 You may need another surgery at a later date to remove the seeds.

 After your procedure:

-You may be taken to a room where caregivers will watch you closely for problems.
-Do not get out of bed until your caregiver says it is okay.
+You may be taken to a room where healthcare providers will watch you closely for problems.
+Do not get out of bed until your healthcare provider says it is okay.
 Later, you may be taken back to your hospital room, or you may be able to go home.
-If your brachytherapy seeds were left in, caregivers will talk to you about radiation safety at home.
+If your brachytherapy seeds were left in, healthcare providers will talk to you about radiation safety at home.